oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 > * Replace BaseType with CoreType throughout
 > * Replace Package with Schema as the top-level JADN type
 > * Replace `info` / `Information` with `meta` / `Metadata` in JADN schema packages
+> * Updates Type and Field Options for greater flexibility and improved alignment with JSON and XML schema terminology
+> * Incorporates Type Options to support the use of inheritance concepts in developing information models
 >
 > The text and figures in this CN use the JADN v2.0 terminology; this does not
 > reflect alteration of the underlying concepts.

+> NOTE: The [[JADN Specification](#jadn-v10)] is the authoritative normative
+> definition of the JADN language.
+Any discrepancies between that specification
+> and this committee note should be resolved based on the specification.

 Figure 3-1 provides a high-level view of the components of JADN type definitions that will be described in this section.
 JADN provides *primitive*,